Yaytso Faberzhe

 The Faberge Egg (Яйцо Фаберже) is a 2022 Russian black comedy film directed by Ilya Farfel.
-It is scheduled to be theatrically released on February 10, 2022.
+It was theatrically released on February 10, 2022.

 Plot

 The film follows two old friends from a provincial town who find themselves at rock bottom and decide to pursue their dreams by stealing a Fabergé egg from a museum.
 Alexander, who sells frying pans door-to-door, and his friend Nikita team up with a stranger named "Fabergé", who proposes the heist for a lucrative payday.
 They assemble a gang of four, all struggling financially, to carry out the theft.
 However, complications arise as tensions grow between Alexander and Nikita over Nikita's wife, Lyuba, who ultimately leaves Nikita for Alexander.
 Although they successfully steal the egg, Nikita is arrested and jailed, becoming the only one who knows its hidden location.
 To extract Nikita from prison and recover the egg, Alexander enlists the help of an excavator hired with Fabergé's money.
 The situation further deteriorates when they discover that another member has re-hidden the egg in a bank vault, forcing them to devise a new plan for retrieval, all while realizing that Fabergé never intended to pay them for their efforts.